-Prince Harry says ‘silence is betrayal’ in first glimpse of ITV interview
+Prince Harry says he wants ‘a family, not an institution’

 The interview will air on ITV’s News at Ten with presenter Tom Bradby, just days before Harry’s memoir Spare is published on 10 January.

-In the clip, Harry is seen discussing the alleged treatment he and his wife Meghan, the Duchess of Sussex, also refer to in their six-part Netflix docuseries Harry & Meghan.
+In the clip, Harry is seen discussing the alleged treatment he and his wife Meghan, the Duchess of Sussex, also referred to in their six-part Netflix docuseries Harry & Meghan.

 “I would like to get my father back, I would like to have my brother back,” he says, continuing: “It never needed to be this way.”